About our staff

 The Minufiyeh Archaeological Survey (2005-present) has been successful in bringing 50 findspots of archaeological material of historical periods to the map of the southern central Nile Delta.
 In addition to environmental survey and field walking survey, new investigations were instigated at the site of Quesna, which is dominated by Ptolemaic and Roman finds including the sacred falcon necropolis, and the cemetery, but has recently revealed a tomb dating to the the mid-3rd millennium BC (the 3rd Dynasty of the Old Kingdom).
 Both projects are international multi-disciplinary collaborations and have included field-training excercises for Egyptian and European students.

-I am also a ‘Friends’ for the project, https://www.medafrica-cam.org/people/
+I am also a Friend of the project, https://www.medafrica-cam.org/people/

 Knowledge Exchange and Impact

-My ongoing 'Earliest Egypt' project supported by the Newton-Mosharafa programme of the British Council (in collaboration with the French University in Egypt) is raising the profile of prehistoric and early historic archaeology in Egypt through a series of training sessions, the launch of a new website, and publication of booklets and site leaflets, as well as a documentary on prehistoric and early historic Egypt.
+This project, 'Earliest Egypt' (2017-2019) supported by the Newton-Mosharafa programme of the British Council (in collaboration with the French University in Egypt) has raised the profile of prehistoric and early historic archaeology in Egypt through a series of training sessions, the launch of a new website, and publication of booklets and site leaflets, as well as a documentary on prehistoric and early historic Egypt.

 Undergraduate - Honours